Professor Sheryl Homa

 Paddy is a Quality Assurance consultant working within the fields of laboratory medicine and clinical trials.
 He has over 30 years experience of implementing and maintaining quality systems to regulatory bodies requirements which now include the Human Fertilisation and Embryology Authority (HFEA) and the Medicines Healthcare products Regulatory Agency (MHRA).
 Paddy also provides solutions for customers requiring accreditation to quality standards under the auspices of Clinical Pathology Accreditation UK Limited (CPA) and the United Kingdom Accreditation Service (UKAS).

-Nadia Graham graduated from the University of Kent in 2011 with a 2:1 in Forensic Biology.
-After graduating she then continued into further study at Kent and completed a Masters in Reproductive Medicine.
-As part of Nadia’s Masters Dissertation she researched the effects of zinc levels on semen parameters.
-Nadia joined Andrology Solutions shortly after completing her dissertation in August 2013 and is now a full-time Andrologist/Administrator here at Andrology Solutions.
+Nadia Graham graduated from the university of Kent in 2011 with a 2;1 BSc degree in Forensic Biology.
+After graduating she then continued further study at Kent and completed an Masters in Reproductive Medicine.
+As part of her Masters Dissertation, she researched the effects of zinc levels on semen parameters.
+Nadia joined Andrology Solutions soon after completing her masters in August 2013 and is currently working as a full time Senior Andrologist at the Clinic.

 Anna Vassiliou graduated from the University of Kent in 2015 with a First Class Honours degree in Biology.
 After graduating she discovered an interest in male infertility.
 As part of Anna’s dissertation, she worked on the validation of an electrochemical assay to measure oxidative stress levels in semen.
 Anna joined Andrology Solutions in September 2017 as a full-time Andrologist.